 The select command is used to select elements on the page.
-Pressing the + button and clicking Select will create a new select command beneath the current command.
+Clicking on the + button and choosing Select will create a new select command nested under the current command.

-Selection commands are labeled, and you can edit these labels by clicking on them in the template details pane.
+Selection commands are labeled.
+You can edit these labels by clicking on them in the template details pane.
 The labels can be used with the Conditional and Jump tools for fine-grained control over execution flow.
 They also serve as reminders of which elements are being selected by that node.

 Related is the relative select command, which allows you to select elements relative to the current element (see below).